adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 The script above will stop the link being handled by the browser but cause a Type Error when it gets to the geolocation shit.

-Now, considering the above, tell me this &mdash; does it matter if the user turns of Javascript and the site still works i.e. they can follow the link like normal?
+Now, considering the above, tell me this &mdash; does it matter if the user turns of Javascript and the site still works?

 **No.**

-I just demonstrated a completely common and valid scenario where the user has Javascript turned on (most users don't actively turn it off) &mdash; and some of the APIs are missing.
-Some of the APIs are missing in every browser.
+This demonstrates a very common scenario.
+Javascript is turned on (most don't turn it off).
+An API is missing (all browsers are missing some API).
+So what happens?

-No two browsers have identical capabilities so this scenario is not only common.
-It's 100% guaranteed.

-So, again, what happens in this scenario?

 **Boom.
+Error!
 Broken page!
-JS errors!
-Broken page!
 User can't continue!
-You lose money!**
+You lose money!
+Do not pass go.
+Go straight to jail.**

 ## So what to do instead?

-*"Okay you got me, show me the Real Progressive Enhancment then!"*
+So if you made it this far, I can assume you want to know the solution.

 As you can see above, the web is dynamic.
 Dynamic in that your website is being consumed on a million different browsers with a million different configs, each with different capabilities.

-The APIs available to an application is therefor dynamic and need checking for presencne and sometimes stability, *before* use.
+The APIs available to an application is therefore dynamic and need checking for presence and sometimes stability, *before* use.

 Every developer says they know all about *Feature detection* and *Feature testing* but, I never see it safely used in their applications.
 This might mean because they handed off responsibility to a 3rd party library, a library that doesn't give you this capability.

-**So what you need to do is fucking check your application can run before you fucking run it.** For the technical amongst us, the *calling* application needs to check the availability of it's dependencies, before excuting the application so that the application isn't left in limbo i.e. where some of the code executes but some errs.
+**So what you need to do is fucking check your application can run before you fucking run it.**

-That sounds complicated and jargony.
-Let's see how this actually manifests itself shall we?
+Let's see how this actually plays out shall we?

 Taking the previous example: